What Is the Healthiest Dinner You Can Have?

 - 7 to 9 am: the stomach

-If you respect the biological clock in your body, you should be finished with the digestion of your dinner at 11 o’clock a the latest, taking into account that digestion tends to last between 2 to three hours.
-That is why, the best time to eat dinner is before eight at night.
+If you respect the biological clock of your body, you should be finished with the digestion of your dinner at 11 o’clock, taking into account that digestion tends to last between 2 to 3 hours.
+This is why the best time to eat dinner is before eight at night.

 A balanced dinner should contain the following:

-- One part vegetables, preferable cooked.
-Although if you digest them well, they can also be raw (salads, for example), especially when it is hot out.
+- One part vegetables, preferably cooked.
+Although if you digest vegetables well, it can also be raw (salads, for example), especially when it is hot outside.

-- One part low fat proteins: eggs, fish, legumes, wheat gluten, fresh cheese, yogurt, dried nuts, mushrooms.
+- One part low fat proteins: eggs, fish, legumes, fresh cheese, yogurt, nuts, mushrooms.

-- One small, option part starch or grains: wheat bread on the side, pasta, brown rice, potatoes, banana.
+- One small part starch or grains (optional): wheat bread on the side, pasta, brown rice, potatoes, banana.

 - One small part healthy fats: vegetable oils, dried fruits, egg yolk, yogurt, avocado.